 When it comes to skiing both your hands and feet will feel the coldest and keeping those areas warm can make your entire body feel warmer.

 I would highly recommend investing in a LARGE quantity of hand warmers as well as toe warmers.
-I will say we did NOT use the toe warmers as often (and sometimes they were a bit uncomfortable) as we did the hand warmers so if you don’t have the space or want to spend the money the hand warmers are a must-have while the toe warmers are a “nice to have.”
+I will say we did NOT use the toe warmers as often (and sometimes they were a bit uncomfortable) as we did the hand warmers so if you don’t have the space on your ski trip packing list the hand warmers are a must-have while the toe warmers are a “nice to have.”

 They are easy to activate (just shake!) and then stay warm for a LONG time.